 - Blot carefully from the outside inwards, all the way to the stain's centre Blotting inside out spreads the stain more.

 - Before drying, place two cloths or tissues on both sides of the area to absorb any excess moisture.

 - Use a fan or a hair dryer on cool setting to speed up the drying process.

 Another way to prevent water marks is to apply a light mist of water onto the cap whilst working on the stain .

 Luckily, there's an easy way to prevent this.
 Lightly wetting the cap (preferably with distilled water) will give any small remnant of the stain more area to disperse into.
-This makes it easier to fully eradicate the stain using further treatments.
+This makes it easier to fully clean the stain using further treatments.